-creening for prostate cancer in asymptomatic men is currently based on the prostate-specific antigen blood test.
+Creening for prostate cancer in asymptomatic men is currently based on the prostate-specific antigen blood test.
 PSA is a liquefying enzyme found in high levels in semen.
 Small amounts leak into the bloodstream and can be measured.
 An increasing blood PSA level can be used as an indicator to investigate further for prostate cancer.
-There is no set PSA level that indicates a man does or does not have prostate cancer, only that risk increases as the value increases.
+There is no set PSA level that indicates a man does or does not have prostate cancer, only that risk increases as the value increases

-The PSA test is specific to the prostate gland; however, it is not specific or diagnostic of prostate cancer, and the PSA level can be elevated for other reasons, including:
+The PSA test is specific to the prostate gland; however, it is not specific or diagnostic for prostate cancer, and the PSA level can be elevated for other reasons, including:

 - infection

 - inflammation

 - benign prostatic hyperplasia (BPH).

 A question often asked is whether bike riding or recent ejaculation raises the PSA level, and whether a man should abstain from such activities before testing.
-The answer has are appropriately referred and/or followed up.
-A number of still not been found, even with a study in 2022 looking at 101 men who cycled for one hour before testing.
+The answer has still not been found, even with a study in 2022 looking at 101 men who cycled for one hour before testing.
 The evidence for an effect is weak, and it also strongly reflects both the physiological and assay variability, which can be anywhere up to 20 per cent on repeat testing.
 Therefore, a single test should not be relied on, but always repeated after four to eight weeks before deciding to refer.
 This article refers to men with prostate cancer, but transwomen and non-binary people assigned male at birth can get prostate cancer.
-Little is known about its incidence or the best screening practises in this group.
+Little is known about its " Ensure patients who have undergone testing are appropriately referred and/or followed up "